mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

     ...
 ```

-The other required field in `mkDerivation` is a `src` which specifies how Nix should retrieve the inputs for the build.
+The other required field in `mkDerivation` is a `src` property, which specifies how Nix should retrieve the inputs for the build.
 In the case of xpdf, the source tarball is located at this URL:

 - https://dl.xpdfreader.com/xpdf-4.05.tar.gz

-I specify xpdf's tarball URL using the `pname` and `version` variables so that when future versions of xpdf come out, it's obvious how to adjust the version number in my Nix flake to match:
+I specify xpdf's tarball URL using the `pname` and `version` variables so that when the version number changes in the future, the URL still works:

 ```nix
 {